aineko-dev/aineko/docs/quickstart.md

 ---
 description: Fastest way to get an Aineko pipeline up and running
 ---

+## Get started with Aineko

-## Technical Dependencies
+### Technical Dependencies

 1. [Docker](https://www.docker.com/get-started/) or [Docker Desktop](htps://www.docker.com/products/docker-desktop)
 2. [Poetry](https://python-poetry.org/docs/#installation) (a python dependency manager)
 3. [Python](https://www.python.org/downloads/) (version 3.10)
 4. [Pip](https://pip.pypa.io/en/stable/installation/) (a python package manager)

-## Get started

-!!! note "Check your dependencies"
+??? note "Check your dependencies before starting"
     It's important to make sure you have the correct dependencies installed.
 The only dependency which requires a specific version is Python.
 The other dependencies should work with any recent version.

     Let's check each dependency one by one.
 You can run the following commands in your terminal to check each dependency.